Trump Reportedly Orders Strike On Iran, Then Calls Off Attack Plan

 The White House has not responded to the reports that the U.S. military was in the process of retaliating against Iran when it was ordered to halt the operation.

-Trump's pullback of the strike plan was first reported by The New York Times, which described how military and diplomatic officials had been expecting the attack to proceed as last as 7 p.m.
-ET.
+Trump's pullback of the strike plan was first reported by The New York Times, which described how even as late as as last as 7 p.m.
+ET Thursday, military and diplomatic officials were still expecting the attack to proceed.

-Citing multiple senior Trump administration officials, the Times reports, "Planes were in the air and ships were in position, but no missiles had been fired when word came to stand down."
+"Planes were in the air and ships were in position, but no missiles had been fired when word came to stand down," the Times reported, citing multiple senior Trump administration officials.

-The senior officials who spoke to the Times declined to comment on why the operation was aborted, or whether it might still get the green light.
+Those officials declined to comment on why the operation was aborted, or whether it might still get the green light.
 Other news outlets, such as the Associated Press and The Wall Street Journal, also confirmed the officials' description of events.

 When NPR's Franco Ordonez asked a senior administration official to confirm or comment on the story, the official's response was, "We do not comment on pre-operational military planning."